 Matthew from Churchill gave a thumbs up and commented “thanks to everyone involved with running the event over the weekend.
 We feel it gave Max a positive exercise to be involved in during lockdown that was a welcome “break” from the current situation and kept his enthusiasm for the Army Cadet’s fully charged.”

 Cadet Sophie from Malvern summed up the cadet’s experience with: “Great fun, can’t wait to do it again!”

 The cadet force is open to everyone aged 12 and above by September 1st, and up to the age of 18.
 Detachments are spread across Hereford and Worcester County and some 500 cadets participate in activities including Adventurous Training, DofE, Sports, Fieldcraft and much more.

 Cadet Force Adult Volunteers hail from all backgrounds and are trained and accredited to provide cadet activities with the assistance of a permanent staff team.
 The cadet force is always appreciative of new volunteers who can contribute to the development of young people.

-To find out more about joining Hereford and Worcester Army Cadet Force as a cadet or volunteer, visit their website here.
+Find out more about joining Hereford and Worcester Army Cadet Force as a cadet or volunteer.